 Once the wine has reduced, add 6 cups beef stock, 5 sprigs fresh thyme, and 2 dried bay leaves.
 Bring the stock up to a boil then add the meat back in, place a lid on top, and slide it into a 300 degree oven for 2-1/2 – 3 hours or until the beef shreds easily with a fork.
 Remove then discard the thyme stems and bay leaves.

-While the beef is cooking, make the homestyle egg noodles.
-Side note: I developed this recipe before having to go egg-free for Gwen.
+While the beef is cooking, make the gluten free, homestyle egg noodles.

 Add 2 cups Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour into a large bowl then make a well in the center.
 To the well, add 3 whole eggs whisked with 1 egg yolk, 1 teaspoon salt, and 1 Tablespoon water then use a fork to gradually incorporate the flour into the eggs.
 Once all the flour is wet, use your fingers to press the dough together then turn out onto a heavily floured work surface and press and knead to bring the dough together into a ball.
 The dough shouldn’t be sticky but if it’s crumbly, work up to 1 additional Tablespoon water into the dough.